jnichols-git/matcha/CONTRIBUTING.md

 ## Getting Started

-1. Ensure you have [installed Golang](https://go.dev/dl/) on your development machine. `matcha` is currently on version `1.20.2`.
+1. Ensure you have [installed Golang](https://go.dev/dl/) on your development machine.
+Matcha is currently on version `1.20.2`.
-2. Create a fork of `matcha` to your personal GitHub account.
+2. Create a fork of Matcha to your personal GitHub account.
 Direct branches or pushes to the `CloudRETIC` repository are not accepted.
 3. Clone your personal fork to your development machine, and enter the directory.
 4. Add the upstream repository: `git remote add upstream [http-or-ssh-address]`